MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/windows.md

 ### Inspect elements

 For example, try inspecting an element.
-Navigate to the **Elements** tool of your DevTools instance on the client, and hover on an element to highlight it in the viewport of the host device.
+Go to the **Elements** tool of your DevTools instance on the client, and hover on an element to highlight it in the viewport of the host device.

 You can also tap an element on your host device screen to select it in the **Elements** tool.
 Select **Select Element** on your DevTools instance on the client, and then tap the element on your host device screen.